What will my child learn in 4th Grade?

 How many tests do you give each week?

-I will let you know about upcoming tests, in the weekly letter, so students will have an
+I will let you know about upcoming tests, so students will have an

 opportunity to prepare.